 General Study Design Limitations

 Users were directed to return to the My HealtheVet home screen between task focus areas.
 This was done to enable easier A/B comparisons to the previous design of the site, which had a different navigation structure.
 Users in the 2015 baseline study were also directed to the homepage between tasks.
-Due to this study design, participants may have used different navigation strategies than those of story-line based script.
+Due to this study design, participants may have used different navigation or more natural strategies than those of the story-line based script.
 This study design limitation did not contribute to any issues noted in this report.

 Appointments Test Data Limitations